-Law360, New York (May 27, 2016, 2:55 PM EDT) -- A change in the Obama administration’s strategy for crafting data localization rules for financial services firms in trade deals was met with a mixed reaction Thursday, with some stakeholders applauding the policy while others say more action is needed.
+By Alex Lawson (May 27, 2016, 2:55 PM EDT) -- A change in the Obama administration's strategy for crafting data localization rules for financial services firms in trade deals was met with a mixed reaction Thursday, with some stakeholders applauding the policy while others say more action is needed.

 The banking sector has been in an uproar ever since it was exempted from the Trans-Pacific Partnership's e-commerce chapter rules barring countries from requiring companies to store their data on local servers, prompting the administration to abruptly change course.